circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 After authoring your orb, you can publish it with a [semantically versioned]({{site.baseurl}}/2.0/orb-concepts/#semantic-versioning) tag, and the orb will appear on the [Orb Registry](https://circleci.com/developer/orbs).

-**Note:** If your orb is private, it will not be searchable on the Orb Registry, however the URL will be accessible to authenticated users of the orb.
+**Note:** If your orb is private, it will not be searchable on the Orb Registry.
+However, the URL will be accessible to authenticated users of the orb.
 {: class="alert alert-warning"}

 ![Orb Publishing Process]({{ site.baseurl }}/assets/img/docs/orb-publishing-process.png)